Welcome to DobsonTNR

 My adoptable rescues are listed

-one is always current), and on
+one is always current)

 This page and my Petfinder main page both describe how to adopt one of these animals.

 How to Adopt - No Adoption Fee

 To view Application (pdf file)

 Generally, we'll schedule an appointment for you and your household members to come to meet the cat(s) you're interested in.
 If

 you've completed the Info Sheet before you come, it'll save a bit of time.
 The visit is to see how

 the animal interacts with you and how you like the cat.
 We'll discuss how you intend to care for the cat.
 We'll